manhvgt/cd0292-ImageProcessingAPI/README.md

     `npm start`

   - Start the app using below api url.
 You can replace INPUT_IMAGE_PATH by actual image path and/or change width/height.\
+    It is OK to put image filename instead of full path, it will be auto redirected to default image directory.\
+    API parameters will be validated and an error will be returned in case of invalid parameter.\
   `http://localhost:3000/api/image?inputPath=INPUT_IMAGE_PATH&width=400&height=400`\

 ## Future development